Foam-01/Foam-01/README.md

 # 👋 Hi, I'm Foam (Sittidech Thongsawang)

-🚀 I’m passionate about learning new technologies and adapt quickly to new tasks.
+🚀 I'm passionate about learning new technologies and adapting quickly to new tasks.
 🎯 I believe growth comes from challenges — I strive to deliver quality results even under pressure.
 💼 My goal is to contribute meaningful work under your organization’s name.